-Public support should also enable the investor to go for a more ambitious, more efficient long term solution ("deep renovation") with eventually higher investment in the beginning (although the life cycle costs might even be lower).
-They force the applicant to consider the ultimate goal of a refurbishment, even if it is done in steps.
+Often they also enable the investor to go for a more expensive, but the more efficient long term solution ("deep renovation") and they also force the applicant to consider the ultimate goal of a refurbishment, even if it is done in steps.

-Refurbishment buildings will usually also include the so called "Anyhow investments", which are not necessarily income generating since neither the refurbishment of a cracked wall or a replacement of a roof after end of its physical life will justify any rent increases.
+Refurbishment buildings will usually also include the so called Incidental investments, which are not necessary income generating since neither the refurbishment of a cracked wall or a replacement of a roof after end of its physical life will justify any rent increases.
 Such investments have to be financed either from equity or from separate bank loans, based either on collateral or on the proprietor's income.
 The same is true for municipalities, who will have to finance such investments either from budget funds or from separate loans being repaid from the ordinary budget.